1. This site uses cookies. By continuing to use this site, you are agreeing to our use of cookies. Learn More.

 Centos 6 Video/keyboard problems

-Also there is a new -txt switch which will run the install in text mode only.
+There is a -txt switch which will run the install in text mode only.

 Thus